italrr/canvas/README.md

 ## Some explanation

-Colons before an imperative are either modifiers or request a context.
+Colons after an imperative are either modifiers or request a context.
 A context is pretty much any block code.
 For example, an expression defined inside of a `proto`, the context is everything inside the `proto` itself.
 Colons after the imperative are either behavioral traits or members of the imperative.
 Imperatives can be `proto`, constants or functions.

 ## Behavioral Traits vs Functions